T3Voila/templavoilaplus/Documentation/Migration/Index.rst

         10.userFunc = Tvp\TemplaVoilaPlus\Controller\Frontend\FrontendController->renderPage
     }

+Server migration
+^^^^^^^^^^^^^^^^

+While running the migration and creating your theme extension a file called "ServerMigration.json", residing inside the folder Configuration/TVP of your theme, was generated.
+It includes informations on how the server database needs to migrated to use this theme (updating the TV+ fields inside pages and tt_content table).
+So you do not need to run the complete migration process on server again.
+After you migrate all testing/staging/production servers you can remove this file.

+#.
+Backup your database and files!
+#.
+Run your deployment process.
+#.
+Go to the new TV+ Control Center which will be inside the "Admin Tools" section
+#.
+Press the yellow "Start Update Script" button
+#.
+Press the yellow "Server Migration" button
+#.
+Follow the short instructions
+#.
+You are done, if you have TypoScript inside database do not forgett to update it on server

 Now your system should be ready.
 If all works you can remove the old TemplaVoilà!
 Plus database tables from your system.
 If you have issues, ask on `slack channel <https://typo3.slack.com/archives/C4HCAH659>`_ or on `github <https://github.com/T3Voila/templavoilaplus>`_